ychen131/openstreetmap/Case Study.md

 ## Problems Encountered in the Map
-After downloading the data set for central west London, I have run a few audit trial using "wrangle_osm.py".
-Ther following issues were noted:
+After downloading the data set for central west London, I had a a quick scan through of the data and audit the street name and postcodes in the data set.
+The following problems were noted:

 - Inconsistent case and typo in street names
 - Over­abbreviated street names